 In the app-level build.gradle

-If you would rather integrate without using the plugin, see Manually Importing the Library.
+If you would rather integrate without using our Nexus repository, see Manually Importing the Library.

 In your Application